moechofe/lowresrmx/asset.dev/manual.md

 Similar to [`CELL x,y,character`](#cell-x-y-character) but modify the source in memory instead of the [`current layer`](#bg-layer).

 The source MUST point to writable memory.
-It will not work with `BG SOURCE ROM(3)`.
+It will NOT work with `BG SOURCE ROM(3)`.

 Example that continously draw to the background source: